shadowfinderstudios/shadowblox/README.md

   [godot-luau-script](https://git.seki.pw/Fumohouse/godot-luau-script), a
   GDExtension adding support for Luau (but not Roblox APIs) to Godot 4.x.
   Various components of shadowblox are based off of godot-luau-script.
-  Shadowfinder Studios contributed the development of a more complete implementation of the data model, luau implemntation and Godot integration along with a singleplayer demo, multiplayer demo, multiplayer lobby demo with host migration.
+  Shadowfinder Studios contributed the development of a more complete implementation of the data model, luau implementation and Godot integration along with a singleplayer demo, multiplayer demo, multiplayer lobby demo with host migration.